 In the morning we took the 9:30 bus to Ermoupolis where we did some shopping.
 We bought whole coffee beans, a chicken roast, capers, fruits, etc.

 In the evening, after hot showers, we met the Krinos’ ashore who drove us to a really very good restaurant in Kimi.
-Unfortunately I failed to write down its id.
+Unfortunately I failed to write down its name.
 By the time we came back to Thetis it was midnight.

 The Krinos’ had a terrible adventure in Rome.
 As they were leaving their hotel for the airport their hand luggage with computers, jewelry, papers, etc. were stollen from inside their taxi as it was being loaded.
 Needless to say they are very upset.